-At this time, formally designated hazard areas in the county are primarily limited to the Flood Hazard Areas defined by the 100-year floodplain also know as Special Flood Hazard Areas aka the "100-year" floodplain.
+At this time, formally designated hazard areas in the county are primarily limited to the Flood Hazard Areas defined by the 100-year floodplain also know as Special Flood Hazard Areas aka the "100-year" floodplain and River Corridor Protection Areas (RCPA) formerly known as fluvial erosion hazard areas.

 Individual residences are the most common buildings located in the floodplain, particularly older homes and vacation "camps" built prior to the implementation of local zoning bylaws.
-A simple GIS intersection analysis revealed that portions of municipal, state or federal roads are also located within the 100-year floodplain as well as culverts, bridges, and utility poles.
+A simple GIS intersection analysis revealed that portions of municipal, state or federal roads are also located within the 100-year floodplain and the RCPA as well as culverts, bridges, and utility poles.